John Eisenmann: Early life

-Architecture, studying first at the Royal School of Technology of Munich, Germany 1875-1876, graduating from the Technical School of Stuttgart, Germany, in 1877.
-From 1878-1879, he returned working for the United States Lake Survey.
-From 1879-1882, he then worked for the Mississippi River Commission.
+architecture, studying first at the Royal School of Technology of Munich, Germany 1875–1876, graduating from the Technical School of Stuttgart, Germany, in 1877.
+From 1878 to 1879, he returned working for the United States Lake Survey.
+From 1879 to 1882, he then worked for the Mississippi River Commission.

 On April 5, 1882, John Eisenmann married Annie M. Theising.

 Arcade

 The arcade was erected in 1890, at a cost of $867,000.
 It opened on Memorial Day (May 31, 1890) and is an example of Victorian architecture, consisting of two nine-story buildings joined by a five-story arcade.
 It includes a glass skylight spanning 300 feet (91 m) along the four balconies.

 The arcade is identified as the first indoor shopping mall in the United States. and was built by Detroit Bridge Co., run by Stephen V. Harkness.
 It is one of the few remaining arcades of its kind in the United States.
 Modeled after the Galleria Vittorio Emanuele II located in Milan, the Arcade comprises two nine-story towers with a skylight, 100 feet (30 m) high, made of 1,800 panes of glass spanning over 300 feet (91 m).
 The construction was financed by John D. Rockefeller, Marcus Hanna, Charles F. Brush and several other wealthy Clevelanders of the day.
 The Arcade was modified in 1939, with remodeling of the Euclid Avenue entrance and some structural supports added.

 The Arcade is a cross between a lighted court and a commercial shopping street, composed of three structures: two nine-story office buildings facing out to Euclid and Superior Avenues, connected via the five-story iron-and-glass-enclosed arcade.
 The Richardsonian arched entrance along Superior Avenue is original but the Euclid Avenue front was remodeled in 1939 by the firm of Walker and Weeks.

 Vertical lines of the columns rise nearly 100 feet (33 m) to the glass roof and create a spacious domed interior.

 In 2001, the Hyatt corporation redeveloped the Arcade into Cleveland's first Hyatt Regency hotel.
 The Hyatt Regency occupies the two towers and the top three floors of the atrium area.
 The two lower floors of the atrium area remain open to the public with retail merchants and a food court.
 In addition, the Hyatt's lobby and offices are located near the Superior Avenue entrance.